astronomer/docs/astro/astro-use-case/use-case-astro-connections.md

     ![Screenshot of the Snowflake UI showing the COOKIES_RECIPE table in the CONN_DEMO_DEV database.](/img/docs/use-case-astro-connections_snowflake.png)

-4. Repeat the steps 1 through 3 for the `conn-management-demo-prod` deployment.
+4. Repeat the steps 1 through 3 for the `conn-management-demo-prod` Deployment.
 Due to the override defined in [Step 2](#step-2-override-a-connection-field-for-a-specific-deployment), the `snowflake_conn_management_demo` connection points to the `CONN_DEMO_PROD` database in Snowflake, where you can view the `COOKIES_RECIPES` table with the ingested data.

 ### Step 9: (Optional) Run the DAGs locally